 I-94 Card (Arrival/Departure Record)

 All international students are required to be enrolled full-time at Mount Holyoke in order to maintain their immigration status.
-The normal full-time courseload is 16 credits per semester, and we expect students to register for 16 credits each semester (Foreign Fellows who have teaching responsibilities in one of the language departments may enroll for fewer than 16 credits each semester, but must complete 20 credits over the full year).
-For purposes of Immigration requirements only, the minimum full-time courseload is 12 credits per semester for all students (except for Foreign Fellows with teaching responsibilities, who must register for a minimum of 8 credits per semester and 20 credits over the course of the year).
-If at any time you find yourself considering enrolling in fewer credits, you must first consult with Global Initiatives to determine whether you can do so without jeopardizing your immigration status.
+The normal full-time courseload at MHC is 16 credits per semester, and we expect students to register for 16 credits each semester .
+For purposes of Immigration requirements only, the minimum full-time courseload is 12 credits per semester for all students.
+If at any time you find yourself considering enrolling in fewer than 12 credits, you must first consult with the McCulloch Center to determine whether you can do so without jeopardizing your immigration status.
 If you reduce your courseload without prior authorization from us, we will be required to report you to USCIS as being "out of status," so it is critical that you seek approval first.